lucas-albers-lz4/postgres/README.md

 NOTE:
-I forked this to use gosu built with go 1.24 from my fork at: https://github.com/lucas-albers-lz4/gosu I updated template images
+I forked this to use gosu built with go 1.24 from my fork at: https://github.com/lucas-albers-lz4/gosu

+I updated template images:

 Dockerfile-alpine.template

 Dockerfile-debian.template

-and then ran  apply-template.sh to update all the docker images
+and then ran  apply-template.sh to update all the Dockerfiles

 ## Maintained by: [the PostgreSQL Docker Community](https://github.com/docker-library/postgres)